🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 9. Curate Nature-Inspired Decor Without Getting Kitschy

-Detail tabletop scene curating nature-inspired decor: a low moss bowl and a small glass terrarium, a sculptural driftwood branch displayed on a shelf, a tidy stack of botanical field guides on a coffee table, and a cedar/pine-scented candle with a matte label; minimalist placement—one or two hero pieces per surface; neutral background with soft warm light; overhead view.
+Detail tabletop scene curating nature-inspired decor: a low moss bowl and a small glass terrarium, a sculptural driftwood branch displayed on a shelf, a tidy stack of botanical field guides on a coffee table, and a cedar and pine scented candle with a matte label; minimalist placement with one or two hero pieces per surface; neutral background with soft warm light; overhead view.

 You can absolutely nod to the forest without hanging a fake moose head.
 Choose pieces that feel subtle and sculptural.
-If it looks like it could be found on a hike—just cleaner—it probably works.
+If it looks like something you could have found on a hike, just cleaner, it probably works.

 Decor That Delivers